apache/shardingsphere/docs/blog/content/material/proxy.en.md

 Netty controls writting cache through WRITE_BUFFER_WATER_MARK param:

-*   when Buffer size is up to high watermark, Netty will not produce data any more, unless it's under low watermark；
+*   when Buffer size is up to high watermark, Netty will not produce data any more, unless it's under low watermark;

 *   Proxy implies MySQL not to send data if SO_RCVBUF is filled with after ChannelOutboundBuffer run out.

 So the key of the issue is its value for ChannelOutboundBuffer high watermark.
+On the condition Proxy consumes its memory based on high watermark of ChannelOutboundBuffer.

 #### 4. Proxy Modes
 There will be two agent modes configuration in the upcoming version of sharding-sphere 3.0.0.m2: